 A Wal-Mart spokeswoman said Aldi’s plans wouldn’t affect its price strategy or operations.

-Supermarket chains such as Safeway Inc. and Kroger Co.are reporting higher sales of store-branded products.
-Mr. Hart and other Aldi executives say they had planned to expand before the downturn, but the moves have new urgency.
+Supermarket chains such as Krogerare reporting higher sales of store-branded products.
+Mr. Hart and other Aldi executives say they had planned to expand before the downturn, but the moves have new urgency.and

 The push comes as the retailer is running out of room to grow in its German home market, where an estimated 90% of households shop at its stores, and Aldi and other deep discounters account for 40% of all grocery sales.

 For expansion in the U.S. and Britain, where it is also building new stores, Aldi tweaked its retail formula.
 New stores have higher ceilings and more windows to make the 17,000-square-feet outlets feel less cramped.
 It is adding more fresh produce, designed to lure middle-class shoppers.

 But the essence of the business is low prices through store-brand foods.
 It buys in bulk from suppliers and commissions them to make its own store brand of groceries cheaper than rivals.
 In the U.S. Midwest, for example, its prices are between 15% and 20% less than Wal-Mart and 30% to 40% cheaper than regional chains, said David Livingston, a supermarket analyst with DJL Research in Waukesha, Wis.

 A concept that consistently underprices Wal-Mart, though, is not just another competitive concept; it is a competitor striking at Wal-Mart’s core competency.

 Wal-Mart failed in Germany for many reasons but, most of all, it never acquired the low-price image it has in the states, and it didn’t do so because it was not, in fact, the low-price leader.